nvim-lualine/lualine.nvim/README.md

         removed  = 'DiffDelete', -- changes diff's removed color you },
       symbols = {added = '+', modified = '~', removed = '-'}, -- changes diff symbols
-      source = nil, -- A function that works as a data source for diff.
+      source = nil, -- a function that works as a data source for diff.
-                    -- it must return a table like
+                    -- it must return a table like:
                     --   {added = add_count, modified = modified_count, removed = removed_count }
-                    -- Or nil on failure.
-Count <= 0 won't be displayed.
+                    -- or nil on failure. count <= 0 won't be displayed.
     }
   }
 }